lquerel/rust-tips/async.md

 # Async Patterns

+## Mutex (std::sync vs tokio::sync)

+A `std::Mutex` can be used with async.
+It's recommended to use it when the lock is never held across an await point.
+More details on the differences between `std::Mutex` and `tokio::Mutex` [here](https://tokio-rs.github.io/tokio/doc/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use).

 ## Communicate from a non-async function to an async function which was called from an async function

 Call an async function from a non-async function (you don't control) that has been called from another async function is challenging.
 In this situation you can't